kittyschulz/digit_classification/README.md

 ## Demos

-A demo video is available for download from GatechBox [here](https://gatech.box.com/s/v46xtx4771j7ssju6rw3fo5ddpn7ka2x).
+A demo video is available [here](https://drive.google.com/file/d/1ew_krJDEt7YrclJcCV2HAWtV7qCTybWZ/view?usp=sharing).

 A Jupyter Notebook, `demo.ipynb`, has also been provided in the project folder.
 The notebook allows the user to visualize both the region proposal and classification stage for a specified image.
 It also makes it easier for a user to test each of the three different classification models, the simple CNN, VGG16, and VGG16 with Imagenet.
 To use a different model, a string should be passed to the argument `architecture` in the `classify()` function.
 The function will accept 'cnn', 'vgg', and 'vgg+imagenet', with the default being the latter.